thy0621/DAPNet/README.md

 ## A Quick Start
-Before our program runs, we need to make some preparations
+Before our program runs, we need to make some preparations.

 ### Install Python libraries needed